 A successful business model means your CAC is sufficiently lower than customer lifetime value (LTV).
-Low CAC and high LTV means customers are staying for the long-term.
-Remember, it’s less costly to retain customers than acquiring new ones.
+Low CAC and high LTV means your customer satisfaction is high and customers are staying for the long-term.
+Remember, it’s less costly to improve your customer journey to retain customers than acquiring new ones.

-Existing customers are with your product for a reason.
+Existing customers are with your product for a reason and have already developed brand loyalty from their onboarding process.
 It’s easier to sell to existing customers because they already have rapport with your company.
 If existing users find value in your product, then they are more likely to upgrade features if it means the experience will be enhanced.
 Convert more sales by focusing on upselling.
 Offer additional features or upgrades in an attempt to make a more profitable sale.

 Why do customers churn (and what can I do about it)?

 Customers churn for a number of different reasons.
 Businesses tend to focus on voluntary churn (where customers actively choose to leave your service) but involuntary churn (where they leave due to a failure that is outside of their control) Is the most common type, and the most easily addressed (if you can fix it proactively, before the failure).